twse/random-stuff/README.md

 Sobreclick is a simple auto-clicker for use with e.g. when deleting keys in Registry Editor.
 The program was developed by [Mateo "elstef41" Capote](https://elstef41.com/) under the terms of the Apache License but the precompiled executable, documentation and source code comments/identifiers in [the repository](https://github.com/elstef41/sobreclick) is in Spanish.

 ## Brief description of Sobreloader and German/Polish translation info
-Sobreloader is a simple overloader to run a program multiple times massively.
-The program was developed by [Mateo "elstef41" Capote](https://elstef41.com/) under the terms of the Apache License but the precompiled executable, documentation and source code comments/identifiers in [the repository](https://github.com/elstef41/sobreloader) is in Spanish.
+Sobreloader is a simple Windows overloader by running a program multiple times massively.
+Sobreloader is said to work with Windows XP & above.
+No option to change the language is included in the program's menu.
+The program was developed by Mateo "elstef41" Capote under the terms of the Apache License but the precompiled executable, documentation and source code comments/identifiers in [the repository](https://github.com/elstef41/sobreloader) and demo videos on [his YouTube channel](https://www.youtube.com/user/elstef41) is in Spanish.

 ## Translations of EasyPaint in multiple languages
 All translations are in `ts` format and can be edited with e.g. Qt Linguist.
 Generated translations are found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/blob/master/CMakeLists.txt#L109).
 Nikita Grishko stopped developing the program in 2018/02/08.